-1125 Power Machinery II.
-(5) Prerequisite: MST 1115
+Power Machinery II.
+(5) Prerequisite: MST 1115 or consent of the instructor.

 A continuation of Power Machinery I with emphasis on more advanced applications of lathes, mills and precision grinders.
 Two lecture and six lab hours per week.

 1313 Machine Tool Mathematics.
 (3)